 Avoid using portobello mushrooms as a topping or ingredient in homemade dog food or treats, as this can increase the risk of accidental ingestion.
 Stick to feeding your dog a balanced and appropriate diet recommended by your veterinarian.

-See also How to cook moringa leaves
+See also How to cook fresh lima beans from garden

 It is important to remember that not all mushrooms are safe for dogs to consume.
 If you are unsure about the safety of a particular mushroom, it is best to consult with your veterinarian to ensure your dog’s health and well-being.